justinrstout/visualstudio/README.md

 # VisualStudio Cookbook
-This Chef cookbook installs Visual Studio 2012 from an ISO.
+This Chef cookbook installs Visual Studio and related products.

 # Requirements

-This cookbook assumes .NET 4.5 has already been installed and rebooted the system before running the VisualStudio cookbook.
-If you forget to install .NET 4.5 first this cookbook will log a warning.

 This cookbook requires 7-zip to be installed so it can extract the ISO.
 To ensure this happens this cookbook includes the [seven_zip](https://github.com/daptiv/seven_zip) default recipe.